ykwon0407/DataInf/README.md

 # DataInf: Efficiently Estimating Data Influence in LoRA-tuned LLMs and Diffusion Models

-We provide a key part of "[DataInf: Efficiently Estimating Data Influence in LoRA-tuned LLMs and Diffusion Models](https://arxiv.org/abs/2310.00902)" implementation.
+We provide a codebase for "[DataInf: Efficiently Estimating Data Influence in LoRA-tuned LLMs and Diffusion Models](https://arxiv.org/abs/2310.00902)" accepted at ICLR 2024.
+DataInf is an efficient influence approximation method that is practical for large-scale generative AI models such as LLMs or stable diffusion models.
+DataInf leverages an easy-to-compute closed-form expression, outperforming existing influence computation algorithms in terms of computational and memory efficiency.

 <p align="center">
 <img src="./figures/llama-diffusion.png" width="700">